kkennedyua/JetstreamDocs/docs/using-images/UsingInstancesAndImages.md

     d.
 Select the instance **size (NEED LINK)**.

-    The size you may choose depends on the amount of resources that will be used by the image and your resource availability.
-Start with the smallest size until you know for certain what size you need for that image.

     The size you may choose depends on the amount of resources required by the image and your resource availability.
 Start with the smallest size until you know for certain what size you really need for that image.
 Also be aware that availability of provider resources may affect your ability to launch instances.

     e.
 Click **Launch Instance**.